zboxfs/zbox/CONTRIBUTING.md

 export RUST_LOG=zbox=debug
 ```

-Also, this environment variable could be helpful.
+Also, this `RUST_BACKTRACE` variable could be helpful when debugging.

 ```bash
 export RUST_BACKTRACE=full